tomalbrc/filament/docs/src/content/block-behaviours.md

 You probably want to use this behaviour together with the `can_survive` behaviour.

+If you want your custom crop block to *not* turn farmland into dirt *without* moisture, like vanilla crops do, add your block to the block tag `maintains_farmland`.

+In order for the farmland to not turn into dirt when placing the crop on top of it, make sure the `solid` property is set to `false`

+For bee pollination, use the block tag `bee_growables`.

+You can make farmer villagers able to plant the seeds using the item tag `villager_plantable_seeds`.
+Villagers will only work on crops that are on top of farmland blocks (vanilla limitation).

 - **Fields**:
   - `maxAge`: maximum age steps of this block (from 0 to maxAge-1).
-Defaults to 4
+Defaults to 4.
   - `minLightLevel`: Minimum light level this crop needs to survive.
-Defaults to 8
+Defaults to 8.
   - `bonusRadius`: Radius to check for bonus blocks for.
 Defaults to 1.
   - `bonusBlock`: Bonus block to check for.
 More bonus blocks means faster growth.
-Defaults to `minecraft:farmland`
+Defaults to `minecraft:farmland`.
+  - `villagerInteraction`: Allows farmer villagers to break and plant the custom crop.
+Defaults to `true`.
+  - `beeInteraction`: Allows bees to pollinate the crop to increase its age.
+Defaults to `true`.

 - **Block-State-Properties to provide models for**:
   - `age`: 0...maxAge-1